kimmobrunfeldt/lodash-merge-pollution-example/README.md

 * `npm i`
 * `npm start` to start the express server
 * Then in another console `curl -H"content-type: application/json" -d@attack.json http://localhost:9999/api/orders`
-* After that the global object constructor has been polluted (as far a I understand correctly)
+* After that the global object prototype has been polluted

     This means that whenever any part of the code for example creates a new object, it's prototype will have the properties given in [attack.json](attack.json).